 Viral conjunctivitis is often associated with an infection of the upper respiratory tract, a common cold, or a sore throat.
 Its symptoms include excessive watering and itching.
 The infection usually begins with one eye, but may spread easily to the other.
+There are a number of viral agents that may cause conjunctivitis; Adenovirus, Herpes simplex virus (HSV) , Varciella zoster virus (VZV) and Enterovirus.

 Tube

-Red topped UTM Viral swab
+Red topped UTM Viral swab.

 ID